-Per formance Levels (1) Year Ended December 2023 (Dollars in thousands) Performance Metric Metric Weighting Threshold (50%) Target (100% Maximum (200%) Result (2) Performance Result (3) Payout Percentage Operating Cash Flow 40% \$590,000,000 \$655,000,000 \$720,000,000 [] [] []% Adjusted EPS 60% \$9.05 \$10.06 \$11.05 [] [] []% Weighted Average []%
+Perl formance Levels (1) For the Two Fiscal Years Ended December er 2023 (Dollars in thousands) Threshold Target Maximum Performance Performance Metric Metric Weighting (50%) (100% (200%) Result (2) Result (3) Payout Percentage Operating Cash Flow 40% \$590,000 \$655,000 \$720,000 \$440,134 \$440,134 - % Adjusted EPS 60% \$9.05 \$10.06 \$11.05 \$8.75 \$9.10 52.4 % Weighted Average 31.4 %

-- 1. Performance achievement is interpolated between levels. - 2.
-Non-GAAP Financial Information: The financial information above includes non-GAAP measures.
+- Performance achievement is interpolated between levels - 2.
+Non-GAAP Financial information: The financial information above includes non-GAAP measures.
 See "Appendix B-Reconciliation of Adjusted Financial Measures" at the end of this document for a reconciliation of these adjusted measures. - 3.
-When assessing performance, the Committee adjusts for certain preestablished items including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, regulatory changes, non-recurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan.
-For 2023, the Committee began with adjusted EPS, as reported in our earnings release, and further adjusted the results for differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan.
+When assessing performance, the Committee adjusts for certain preestablished items intended to focus results for payout purposes on those more reasonably within the control of participants and generally not significantly driven by one-time events or macroeconomic factors, including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, requistory changes, non-accurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's financial plan.
+For 2023, the Committee began with adjusted EPS, as reported in our earnings release, a \$1.4 million non-recurring item related to advisory fees, as well as differences between actual foreign exchange rates used in Kontoor's 2023 financial plan.